-It seemed like even a few months ago, we couldn't click one link without finding ourselves staring at a deep blue kitchen.
+It seemed like. even a few months ago, we couldn't click one link without finding ourselves staring at a deep blue kitchen.
 (Seriously, they were everywhere.)
-But lately we've sensed a sea change.
+But lately, we've sensed a sea change.
 Those cobalts and coastal hues are being replaced with emerald and jade tones (and even a few #throwback-style avocado shades).
-It's official: green kitchens are in.
+It's official: Green kitchens are in.

 Whether with a malachite-inspired tile backsplash, some fresh and verdant kitchen accessories, or even a new marble countertop with just a hint of green-tinged veining, we can confidently say that green is versatile enough to fit any style.
 (In fact, one of the most popular hues we've spotted—sage—is just a breath away from light grey, making it incredibly easy to incorporate in just about any space.)

 We can't help but love a kitchen that combines two of the most timely color trends: muted pink walls and green cabinets.
-Even more ingenious is the way the walls themselves are broken up: with matte black acting as a backsplash, and a bright streak of white at the top of the walls to keep the scale of the room considered and cozy.
+Even more ingenious is the way the walls themselves are broken up: with matte black acting as a backsplash and a bright streak of white at the top of the walls to keep the scale of the room considered and cozy.
 In short?
 There's nothing we don't love about this Neapolitan-striped space.

 There's something so simple and inviting about this roomy kitchen.
 Deep green cabinets and dark countertops are balanced by a crisp white coat of paint and an airy lack of upper cabinets—a high-contrast look that really works.

-Grey-green isn't just for the traditional set.
+Gray-green isn't just for the traditional set.
 This cozy kitchen nook proves once and for all that this versatile hue is just as at home with a Saarinen-style tulip table as it is with East-Coast-cool beadboard and banquettes.
 (In fact, we don't think we've ever seen the two styles so deftly combined before.
 Blame it on the unifying powers of this perfect paint color.)

 We're not sure what type of vintage-scoring sorceress you have to be to source a stove like this one, but you can bet if you're lucky enough to find one, it'll become the conversation piece to end all conversation pieces.

-Soft & Subtle
+Keep It Soft and Subtle

 Opposites attract, so it's not all that shocking that orange-tinged copper would look great against green—but there's theory, and then there's seeing it IRL.
 The sleek, reflective surface brings out the beauty of this deep green shade even more, and we love the unexpected floral motif above the cabinets for a bit of whimsy, too.